Our Wines

 We have re-established this tradition to honor our grandfather’s memory, following his footsteps by picking the Spanna with the highest concentration of flavors and firmest structure, definitely designed to develop.

-Boca doc
+DOC Boca

-The vineyards of Boca DOC, a single village in Alto Piemonte, lie within the caldera of the fossilized Valsesia Supervolcano.
+The vineyards of Boca DOC , a single village in Alto Piemonte, lie within the caldera of the fossilized Valsesia Supervolcano.
 The soil type here is unique in the world in both its complexity and composition, to the extent that the area has been awarded the status of Unesco Geopark.

 The hills of Boca are composed predominantly of fossilized volcanic rock, which is very crumbly and rich in iron.
 It only takes a walk in the vineyards to realize that the roots of the vines have to dig their way through the rocks to find water and nutrients.
 This type of stress is one of the secrets behind the typical aromas that Nebbiolo expresses within this appellation.

 Complexity and unique aromas in this wine are also the result of savvy appellation rules: Nebbiolo content is set at min.
 70% to a max.
 90%, as Boca has historically been the home of a very high number of native grape varieties, some of which are still unidentified.
 The aspect and shape of the hills throughout the appellation zone is quite uneven, so farmers would «tailor» their planting choices to the very best spot for each single grape variety.
-Nowadays, the rules have narrowed down the permissible «blending companions» to a combination of Vespolina and/or Uva Rara (10% to
+Nowadays, the rules have narrowed down the permissible «blending companions» to a combination of Vespolina and/or Uva Rara (10% to 30%).
+When our climate was cooler, Uva Rara was used as a source of sugar to help the wine have more alcohol and body.
+Nowadays, this seems no longer necessary so we have gradually replaced it with Vespolina: a very spicy child of Nebbiolo.
+In the vineyards, it is the coolest spots that best suit Vespolina and its peppery character, while Nebbiolo thrives in the warmest positions.

 The microclimate has an impact too: Boca is the northernmost single village appellation in Alto Piemonte.
 In consequence, the grapes are the slowest and the last to ripen.
 This «slower rhythm» contributes substantially to the formation of fine and rare aromatic compounds.